rxng8/YOLO-Object-Detection-Algorithm/README.md

 pip install -r requirements.txt
 ```
 * Next, go into one python file `main_card_ds.py` or `main_coco_ds.py` and experiment with the VS Code notebook.

+* Alternatively, you can go to this colab notebook to see the training pipeline: [https://colab.research.google.com/drive/1YamrFLBJ1K7Dmy7L3f7hLp0LeNaBFL4Y?usp=sharing](https://colab.research.google.com/drive/1YamrFLBJ1K7Dmy7L3f7hLp0LeNaBFL4Y?usp=sharing).
+Remember to change the runtime type to GPU if you want to run the whole pipeline

 ## Example:
 * Here is the intermediary outputs in the convolution layers: